EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 - `--azure-resource-group`: The resource group to which the recovery instance belongs.
 If not provided then Barman will use the value of `azure_resource_group` set in the server config.

+The following additional `barman recover` arguments are available with the `aws` provider:

+- `--aws-region`: The AWS region in which the recovery instance is located.
+If not provided then Barman will use the value of `aws_region` set in the server config.

 Note the following `barman recover` arguments / config variables are unavailable when recovering snapshot backups:

 | **Command argument**      | **Config variable** .   |